Cy5k0/Haras_Los_Pellines/README.md

 ## Collaborators

-We would like to thank the following collaborators for their contributions to this project:
+I would like to thank the following collaborators for their contributions to this project:

 - [Francisco Monroy](https://github.com/fmonroy75) - Role/Contributions
 - [Natalia Peña](https://github.com/StudentNPD) - Role/Contributions